Kaplan Scholars Courses

 A note about course placement:

-As part of their application to the Kaplan Humanities Scholars Program, students will indicate their ranked choices for the three courses being offered in Fall 2023:
+As part of their application to the Kaplan Humanities Scholars Program, students will indicate their ranked choices for the two courses being offered in Fall 2024: